Túngara frog

 The túngara frog (Engystomops pustulosus) is a species of frog in the family Leptodactylidae.
 It is a small nocturnal terrestrial frog found in Mexico, Central America, and the northeastern regions of South America.

-The túngara frog exhibits interesting behavior in male/female interactions.
+The túngara frog exhibits unique behavior in male/female interactions.
 Male vocalizations are critical in female mate choice, and females often prefer males who give complex mating calls at a lower frequency rather than simple calls at a higher frequency.

 This long distance vocalization is the primary mating behavior of túngara frogs, and it is produced by a fibrous mass in the frog's larynx.
 The túngara frog may also have a mutualistic relationship with tarantulas, where tarantulas participate in predator defense while frogs protect tarantula eggs.
 Túngara frogs have distinct coloration which helps defend them from predators.

 Description

 Engystomops pustulosus is a small species of terrestrial frog growing to a length of between 25 and 35 mm.
 The tympanum is not visible and the dorsum is covered in small warts.
 These warts resulted in other early descriptions falsely identifying túngara frogs as a species of toad in the Bufo genus.
 The eyes are relatively large and protruding.
 Males have large, dark vocal sacs that expand when calling for females.
 Both males and females typically have a conspicuous white stripe that extends from the lower lip to down the throat.